-In this study I compare different architectures of convolutional neural networks and different hardware acceleration devices for the detection of breast cancer metastasis tissue from microscopic images of sentinel lymph nodes.
-Convolutional models with increasing depth are trained and tested on a public data set of more than 300,000 images of lymph node tissue, on three different hardware acceleration cards, using an off--the--shelf deep learning framework.
-The impact of transfer learning, data augmentation and hyperparameters fine-tuning are also tested.
-Hardware acceleration device performance can improve training time by a factor of five to seven, depending on the model used.
+\textbf{Results:} Hardware acceleration device performance can improve training time by a factor of five to twelve, depending on the model used.
 On the other hand, increasing convolutional depth will augment the training time by a factor of four to six times, depending on the acceleration device used.
-Increasing the depth of the model, as could be expected, clearly improves performance, while data augmentation and transfer learning do not.
-Fine-tuning the hyperparameters of the model notably improves the results, with the best model showing a performance comparable to state--of--the--art models.
+Increasing the depth and the complexity of the model generally improves performance, but the relationship is not linear and also depends on the architecture of the model.
+The performance of transfer learning is always worse compared to a complete retraining of the model.
+Fine-tuning the hyperparameters of the model improves the results, with the best model showing a performance comparable to state--of--the--art models. \\